 - A careers page template (click here to see what yours could look like) and development of other HR-related pages, such as a recognition page

-- Production of a company culture video (here’s an example or two), employee video bios and other video assets to showcase your team members in action
+- Production of a company culture video (here’s an example or two), employee video bios (like this one here) and other video assets to showcase your team members in action

 - Establishing best practices for Glassdoor, Indeed and Google Review requests

 - Setting up HR software like OfficeVibe and providing guidance on how best to utilize the tools